William-Robert-Robertson/WildCamera/README.md

 - **4G LTE** Remote monitoring and control via mobile phone network via LTE (Long-Term Evolution) - successor to GSM to communicate over mobile phone network
 - **Long Range Sub-GHz** BeagleConnect Freedom - TI SimpleLink CC1352P7 wireless μC, Zephyr and MicroPython, 2.4GHz and sub-1GHz IEEE 802.15.4 wireless network
 - **Satellite Communications Module** Allows status information, videos and photos to be sent where no mobile network is present however can be expensive
-- **Audio Output Module** Inexpensively provides an audible distress call if CritterCam is experiencing a problem or needs help, can also play pre-recorded sounds to attract or repel animals
+- **Audio Output Module** Inexpensively provides an audible distress call if WildCamera is experiencing a problem or needs help, can also play pre-recorded sounds to attract or repel animals
 - **Wind Speed and Direction**
 - **Always-On Camera** Low quality, low power camera which is always on to detect creatures which PIR cannot detect
 	- **Active Area Selection** Active areas of always on camera can be selected